HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 Finally, it's worth taking a look at <a hreflang="en" href="https://developers.google.com/web/updates/2017/02/navigation-preload">Navigation Preloads</a>, which allows you to make the requests in parallel with the service worker boot-up time to avoid delaying the requests in those situations.
 The [`NavigationPreloadManager`](https://developer.mozilla.org/docs/Web/API/NavigationPreloadManager) interface provides a set of methods to implement this technique, and according to our analysis, it is currently used in 11.02% of desktop and 9.78% of mobile sites that use service workers.

 {{ figure_markup(
-  caption="Percent of mobile sites with use navigation preloads", content="9.78%", classes="big-number", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=1163792530&format=interactive",
+  caption="Percent of mobile sites with use navigation preloads.", content="9.78%", classes="big-number", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=1163792530&format=interactive",